Particular/docs.particular.net/persistence/mongodb/index.md

 snippet: MongoDBDatabaseName

-## Multi-document transactions
+## Transactions

-Multi-document [transactions](https://docs.mongodb.com/manual/core/transactions/) are enabled and required by default.
-This allows the package to support updating multiple saga instances and commit them all atomically during message processing.
+MongoDB [transactions](https://docs.mongodb.com/manual/core/transactions/) are enabled and required by default.
+This allows the persister to update multiple saga instances and commit them atomically during message processing.

-WARN: MongoDB transactions are only supported on MongoDB server replica sets.
+WARN: MongoDB transactions require a replica set or sharded cluster.
+Refer to the [MongoDB transaction documentation](https://docs.mongodb.com/manual/core/transactions/#transactions-and-atomicity) for more information about supported configurations and required MongoDB server versions.

+NOTE: The MongoDB persister supports transactions on shared clusters starting from version 2.1.

 ### Disabling transactions

-The following configuration API is available for compatibility with MongoDB server versions less than 4 or for use with sharded clusters:
+The following configuration API is available for compatibility with MongoDB server configurations which don't support transactions:

 snippet: MongoDBDisableTransactions

 ### Shared transactions

-NServiceBus supports sharing the same MongoDB session transaction between Saga persistence and business data.
-A single session transaction can be used to persist document updates for both concerns atomically.
+NServiceBus supports sharing MongoDB transactions between Saga persistence and business data.
+The shared transaction can be used to persist document updates for both concerns atomically.

 To use the shared transaction in a message handler: